Darcy Gervasio

 Coordinator of Reference Services (Associate Librarian)

-I am the Coordinator of Reference at the Purchase College Library.
+I am the Coordinator of Reference Services at the Purchase College Library.
 I also serve as the subject liaison librarian for Anthropology, Economics, Gender Studies, Language and Culture, Media Studies, Psychology, and Sociology.

 I manage the Reference Desk, Text a Librarian, Ask Us 24/7 Chat, and Zoom Reference services.
 This includes scheduling, staffing, collecting usage statistics, and ensuring the overall quality of the Library’s Ask a Librarian services.